 • Where do I Stand?
 (Philosophy)

 Amitim meets on Tuesdays.
 Click here to register for Amitim.
-For more information, contact Rebecca Goodman, Youth and Family Education Director, at yfed@netivotshalom.org.
+For more information, contact Hillary Fox, Youth and Family Programming Coordinator, at youth@netivotshalom.org.

 Amitim students: click here to hear recordings of prayers and trope.